NLnetLabs/routinator/source/initialisation.rst

 required connections, it is recommended to perform an initial test run.
-You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` to increase the log level so you can verify if Routinator establishes rsync and RRDP connections as expected.
+You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` to increase the log level so you can verify if Routinator establishes connections as expected.

 .. code-block:: bash